5 Shortcuts For Catching Snook In Florida

 Although the TV shows most often feature guides using live bait for snook, it most certainly is not required.

-In fact, we made a decision to ONLY fish with artificial lures when filming the Salt Strong music video called “Fishing In Our Soul” since our online training course focuses on catching slams with artificial lures…
+In fact, we made a decision to ONLY fish with artificial lures when filming the Salt Strong music video called “Fishing In Our Soul” since our core online training course focuses on catching slams with artificial lures…

 And the pressure was on because we only had 2 half days to film in an area none of us had been to in a couple months, and we really needed to get a ~20 lb snook…